 - Group C: Spain, Costa Rica, Zambia, Japan

-- Group D: England, Group B playoff winner (Chile, Haiti or Senegal), Denmark, China
+- Group D: England, Haiti (Group B playoff winner), Denmark, China

-- Group E: United States, Vietnam, Netherlands, Group A playoff winner (Cameroon, Portugal or Thailand)
+- Group E: United States, Vietnam, Netherlands, Portugal (Group A playoff winner)

-- Group F: France, Jamaica, Brazil, Group C playoff winner (Chinese Taipei, Panama, Papua New Guinea or Paraguay)
+- Group F: France, Jamaica, Brazil, Panama (Group C playoff winner)

 - Group G: Sweden, South Africa, Italy, Argentina